doubleplusplus/incremental_decision_tree-CART-Random_Forest/README.md

 This is the first version of my python implementation of VFDT.
 I will try to improve on it.
 The code is tested on dataset downloaded from UCI data base.

 Another newly published paper extends this model： "Extremely Fast Decision Tree" by Manapragada, Webb & Salehi 2018.
-After I'm satisified with VFDT, I will modify it to get this EFDT.
-Well, efdt is done.
-But it runs so slow, I can't stand it
+As new data instances come in, EFDT can dynamically modify existing model, re-evaluate previous split or kill subtree.
+Now EFDT is available.
+But it runs slower than VFDT.